kisamarisa/PeerAssignment/code_book.md

 * "activity_code" - class labels of activity names (takes numeric
 values from 1 to:6):
-1           WALKING
+1 -          WALKING,
-2   WALKING_UPSTAIRS
+2 -  WALKING_UPSTAIRS,
-3 WALKING_DOWNSTAIRS
+3 - WALKING_DOWNSTAIRS,
-4            SITTING
+4 -           SITTING,
-5           STANDING
+5 -          STANDING,
-6	           LAYING
+6	-           LAYING.

 * average features for each activity and each experiment
 participant  (66 variables).
 For these averages calculation mean